lockss/lockss-rtd-manual/docs/glossary/index.rst

    stack
    container stack
-      A **container stack**, or simply a **stack**, is a cohesive software application made up of a suite of :term:`containers <container>` managed by a :term:`container orchestration system`.
-This term is not standardized; "stack" is common in the LOCKSS ecosystem.
+      A **container stack**, or simply a **stack** [#fn-stack]_, is a cohesive software application made up of a suite of :term:`containers <container>` managed by a :term:`container orchestration system`.

-      The suite of containers providing the functionality of the LOCKSS system as a whole is referred to as the :term:`LOCKSS stack`.
+      In particular, the suite of containers providing the functionality of the LOCKSS system as a whole is referred to as the :term:`LOCKSS stack`.

    state data storage area
       The :term:`LOCKSS stack`'s **state data storage area** is devoted to database files, state files, and similar persistent data needed as part of normal operation.
 The state data storage area is one of the three areas of :term:`operating storage`, together with the :term:`log storage area` and the :term:`temporary storage area`.